Introduction to HTML

 - Hypertext Markup Language (HTML) is a standard language that is used to build web pages on the internet.

-- HTML consists of a series of elements that are used to structure the web page.
+- HTML consists a series of elements that are used to structure the web page.

 - The first HTML website was created by Sir Tim Berners-Lee.

-- HTML5 is the current version of HTML which is used.
+- HTML5 is latest version of HTML which is to be used.